 - Medical: there is a general hospital in Kitui, a dispensary at the primary school and traditional Kamba healers in the village.

 - Mulundi is at 1050 meters or 3,412 feet.

 - While Mulundi is more of a region than a concentrated population center there are a couple of very small stores which sell staples like bread, cornmeal and powdered milk.
 A number of informal vendors sell their product at the cross roads near the primary school.
 The woman in this picture makes and sells Mandazi (free-form doughnuts).
 There is no refrigeration in the village but some electricity, which is very expensive.
 Note the small business of cell phone charging (this is unrelated to the mandazi enterprise).
 The owner of the building can help to pay for his own power by charging a fee for people with no power (the majority) to charge their cell phones.
 Cell phone use is very common as there is no land line phone service to the village.

 Education is free up through standard 8 but there is a uniform required.
-In many cases school uniforms are the only clothing children have…and shoes are not required.
-After primary school families need to pay for further education.
-The fees for one year of secondary school are around US$120.
+In many cases school uniforms are the only clothing children have…and most families cannot afford shoes are not required.
+After primary school, families need to pay for further education.
+The fees for one year of secondary school are around US$112.
 A set of two uniforms costs about $50 and, typically, can be used for two years before they wear out or outgrown.